INF800/leetcode-python/01-Two-Pointer/README.md

 # Two Pointer

-It is a pattern where we converge in an iterator from both ends.
+It is a pattern where we converge into an iterator from both ends.